The Different Types of Internal Doors

 Why Buy French Doors?

-French doors are an affordable and simple way to take advantage of a larger than average opening.
+French doors are an affordable and effective alternative to traditional interior doors. .
 They come in a few different styles, so you can use them to achieve a rustic, grand or sleek and modern look.
 This level of versatility is a part of the reason that French doors are so popular.

 If you have a large door opening that you would like to fit French doors in, but the opening is too big for standard sized doors, then you might want to consider having sidelights fitted on one or both sides of the door.
-This is a popular option for external doors, but is suitable for internal doors as well.
+This is a popular option for external doors, but is suitable for an interior door as well.

 Internal Single Doors

-Single doors are a staple in almost every home.
-You will most likely have single doors leading to your bathroom and your bedrooms, and potentially to other areas of your home if you’re living in a smaller property or an older build.
+Single doors, or panel doors, are a staple in almost every home.
+You will most likely have single doors leading to your bathroom and your bedrooms, and potentially to other areas of your home.
 Single doors are exactly what their name implies – a single door that fits into a standard sized opening.

 Internal single doors have several benefits: